brianpolanco8/cocktail-finder/README.md

-# FoxBox CockTail Finder Challenge
+# CockTail Finder

 CocktailFinder

-This a react-native simple application in order to test my skills for foxbox interview proccess.
+This a react-native simple application in order to test my skills.

 # Installation and Setup Instructions